-If you experience discomfort or the milk does not flow, it is recommended to detach the baby slow by inserting a clean finger in between the jaw and tongue to release the suction and try once again to breastfeed the infant milk.
+If you experience discomfort or the milk does not flow, it is recommended to detach the baby slowly by inserting a clean finger in between the jaw and tongue to release the suction and try once again to breastfeed the infant milk.

 The infant shows some cues to help you recognize that it is time to feed the infant milk.
-It is important to keep the baby close to you at night to recognize the cues that the baby needs breastfeed.
+It is important to keep the baby close to you at night to recognize the cues that the baby needs to breastfeed.

 These breastfeeding tips will be of great use to you for the entire period of breastfeeding your infant correctly and appropriately.